snabble/snabble-ios-sdk/README.md

 ### Optional components

 In order to use the `twint` and `postFinanceCard` payment methods, you will also need to include `pod 'Snabble/Datatrans'` in your app's `Podfile`.
-During the app's initialization phase you will then need to call `DatatransFactory.initialize()` to add make these methods available.
+During the app's initialization phase you will then need to call `DatatransFactory.initialize()` to make these methods available.
+Note that support for these payment methods also requires changes to your app's `Info.plist` as described in Datatrans' SDK [documentation](https://docs.datatrans.ch/docs/mobile-sdk#section-additional-requirements-for-i-os).

 ### Carthage